 Beginning the summer of 2020 and over the next academic year (2020-2021), South Plains College willexempt dual credit students who cannot produce TSI, ACT, SAT or STAAR scores, from their college-readiness requirements for the next academic year, based on TAC 4.54(b).

-High School students who want to use this exemption, must provide documentation (an unofficial transcript) to the Dual Credit Office that confirms a current high school GPA of 80 or above.
+High School students who want to use this exemption, must provide documentation (an unofficial transcript) to the Dual Credit Office that confirms a current cumulative high school GPA of 80 or above.
 For students who are incoming 9th graders, similar documentation must be provided to confirm that a student completed 8th grade with a final GPA of 80 or above.

 Additionally, the following must be met to enroll in dual credit Math or English coursework -

 For dual credit Math courses - a student must have an overall high school GPA of 80 or above, have successfully completed Algebra II at the high school level with a "C" or better, and have the approval of a high school counselor.

 For dual credit English courses - a student must have an overall high school GPA of 80 or above, have successfully completed English II at the high school level with a "C" or better, and have the approval of a high school counselor.